 DELAYS/ROUTE CHANGES Naturally every effort is made to avoid delays and changes to the itinerary, but inevitably there will be occasions when they do happen.
 There is no guarantee that flights will depart at the time specified, and we do not have any liability to you for any delay which may arise.
 Where such delay does arise, we will use our best endeavours to arrange for the air carrier to provide appropriate meals, etc. but we ourselves will not make any such provision.

 FLIGHTS On nearly all our holidays we provide Economy Class seats on scheduled flights (unless otherwise requested).
 The fares are normally group-based, with restrictions as to validity, stop-overs, re-routing, etc. While we can often make alternative flight arrangements to suit particular needs, we emphasise that these are always likely to be considerably more expensive than the published arrangement.
-Should you notwish to fly with the group from London, a ‘land only’ price is available on request.
-As our holidays are planned well in advance, details of airlines, aircraft type, airports and flight timings are not given in this brochure.
-They will, however, be detailed in your confirmation invoice, and confirmed in your Final Joining Instructions sent to you two to three weeks prior to the holiday’s departure.
+Should you not wish to fly with the group from the UK, a ‘land only’ price is available on request.
+As our holidays are planned well in advance, details of airlines, airports and flight timings are not given in this brochure.
+They will, however, be detailed in your confirmation invoice, if known at the time, and confirmed in your Final Joining Instructions sent to you two to three weeks prior to the holiday’s departure.

 GROUP SIZE Our trips are costed on a minimum of 10 participants.
 16 is usually the maximum.
 Sometimes, to prevent disappointment, we may operate a trip for as few as five people, and we reserve the right, where a group contains less than 10 people, either to apply a ‘small group’ surcharge of between 5% and 10%, or, with your consent, to make certain alterations to the way the trip is run.
 If this happened, we would advise you as early as possible.